cleargoaldigital/cs50_search/README.md

 # cs50_project0.
 *This is the first assignment from CS50W Web Programming with Python and Javascript (Lecture Series).
-*It is expected to clone the google search page with at least 3 pages - main search page, image search page and advance search page.
+*It is expected to clone the Google search page with at least 3 pages - main search page, image search page, and advanced search page.
-*Page can be accessed from:  https://cleargoaldigital.github.io/cs50_project0/
+*Page can be accessed from:  https://taofeekajibade.github.io/cs50_Google_page /